pulumi/pulumi/docs/design/x-cloud.md

 For example, `coconut/x/fs/Volume` implements the `coconut/Volume` abstract interface, and maps to an AWS Elastic Block Store (EBS), Azure Data Disk (DD), or GCP Persistent Disk (PD) volume, depending on the IaaS target.
-Although the details for each of these differs, a standard set of options -- like capacity, filesystem type, reclaimation policy, storage class, and so on -- and `coconut/x` handles mapping these standard options to the specific underlying ones.
+Although the details for each of these differs, a standard set of options -- like capacity, filesystem type, reclamation policy, storage class, and so on -- and `coconut/x` handles mapping these standard options to the specific underlying ones.

 The goal for the `coconut/x` package is to facilitate a higher-level ecosystem of cloud-agnostic services and libraries.